Mind and Matter: The Cartesian Split

-There are two sides to the Cartesian polarity: not only Cartesian consciousness, but also Cartesian matter.
-I am here using the term ``Cartesian matter'' rather loosely, to refer, not only to the concept of matter originally proposed by Descartes himself, but also to its many descendants.
-I described the concept of consciousness as it features in, for example, the book by Chalmers~\cite{Chalmers} as an attenuated variant of the Cartesian soul.
-In the same way I would, for example, describe the universal wave function proposed by Everett\cite{Everett} as a (not so attenuated) variant of Cartesian matter.
-It goes without saying that Chalmers' concept of consciousness differs greatly from Descartes' concept of the soul.
-However, it shares with the latter the crucial feature of being a receptacle for all the supposedly subjective phenomena which, on a Cartesian view, are excluded from the physical universe.
-Similarly, Everett's concept of the universal state vector, though obviously very different from Descartes' concept of matter, still shares the crucial feature, that it is supposed to be completely describable in purely objective, mathematical terms, without any contamination by the observing subject.
 The point to notice is that these two concepts, Cartesian consciousness and Cartesian matter, are different aspects of a single conceptual scheme.
 They are like the two poles of a bar magnet, impossible to isolate.
 Idealists attempt to cut the bar in two, keeping only the subjective side of the polarity.
 But, as we saw, when they try to carry that idea through consistently it turns out that the concept of matter has come back in, through the backdoor, so to speak.
 Materialists attempt to perform the same bisection, keeping only the objective side of the polarity.
-However, they then face the problem that, no matter how vigorously they attempt to cast doubt on the notion of \emph{qualia} (see, for instance, the papers in section~17 of Lycan~\cite{Lycan}), the fact remains that, to a normally sighted person, green things undeniably do look qualitatively different from red ones.
+However, they then face the problem that, no matter how vigorously they attempt to cast doubt on the notion of \emph{qualia} (see, for instance, \cite[section 17]{Lycan}), the fact remains that, to a normally sighted person, green things undeniably do look qualitatively different from red ones.
 Consequently, if one looks at a green object, while trying to keep in mind that the quality of perceived greenness is not really a feature of the object itself, it is difficult to avoid the thought that the quality of greenness is a feature that is somehow added by one's own perceptual apparatus.
 From there it is but a small step to the Cartesian concept of consciousness.